virejdasani/RaffleEverything/README.md

 > ![](https://github.com/virejdasani/RaffleEverything/blob/master/assets/SignedIn.png)

-### Notes
+### Note
-- This project is abandoned due to the laws for this kind of thing in India
+- This project is abandoned due to the complicated laws for this kind of thing in India